codex-academy/codeX_ProgrammingExercises/ExerciseFive/README.md

 ###Word select

-Display all the words in the sentence and allows a user to:
+Display all the words in the sentence and allows a user to display:

-	* select to display only the words that start with selected letters.
+	* only the words that start with selected letters.
-	* add an option to display only the words that end in selected letters.
+	* only the words that end in selected letters.
-	* add an option to display words of the selected length
+	* words of the selected length
-	* add an option to display words of longer than a selected length
+	* words longer than the selected length
-	* add an option to display words of shorter than a selected length
+	* words shorter than the selected length